Pierson Fodé

 Pierson Dane Fodé (born November 6, 1991) is an American actor, Internet personality, and model known for his roles as Brooks on Disney Channel's Jessie and Ely in the 2015 romantic comedy film Naomi and Ely's No Kiss List.
-Fodé has gone on to portray Thomas Forrester on the CBS drama series The Bold and the Beautiful, as well as make appearances in Tacoma FD, Dynasty and The Real Bros of Simi Valley.
+Fodé has gone on to portray Thomas Forrester on the CBS drama series The Bold and the Beautiful, as well as make appearances in Tacoma FD, Dynasty, Animal Kingdom, and The Real Bros of Simi Valley.

 Early life

 Fodé was born in Moses Lake, Washington, a small town in eastern Washington, to Ron and Robin.
 He has two older brothers, Preston and Payton, and a younger sister, Pharron.
-He grew up there with his family on a farm.
-At the age of 13, when he was still in high school, he founded Pierced Productions, in which he produced over 20 short films, wrote and played the lead role.
-After graduating from high school with an AA from a local college, he set off for his acting career at the age of 18.
 He currently resides in Los Angeles.

 Career

 Acting

 Fodé made his acting debut in 2012 in the Nickelodeon sitcom iCarly, where he appeared as Todd.
-In the same year, he received the YouTube Soap Opera Award for the lead role of Jared in Runaways, the web series running for two seasons.
-He then served in the television film Wrath of God: Confrontation as Kruger and in a guest role in Hello Ladies.
+He appeared in the television film Wrath of God: Confrontation as Kruger and had a guest role in Hello Ladies.

 From 2013 to 2014, Fodé portrayed Blazer in the web series Storytellers.
 In 2014, he starred in the horror film Indigenous, which was shown at the Tribeca Film Festival, and acted in films Kill Game and Drag Worms.
 He also had a recurring role in the Disney Channel series Jessie for a five-episode story arc.

 In 2015, Fodé starred opposite Victoria Justice as “Ely” in the romantic comedy indie film Naomi and Ely's No Kiss List.
 He also returned to TV to take over the role of Thomas Forrester on the CBS Daytime soap opera The Bold and the Beautiful.
 On September 7, 2017, Soap Opera Digest announced that Fodé would depart the role of Thomas; he made his last appearance on September 13, 2017 before reprising his portrayal of Thomas for a short-term storyline in 2018.

-Fodé appears in the film The Man from Toronto, an action-comedy starring Kevin Hart, Woody Harrelson, and Kaley Cuoco.
-In 2025, Fode starred as the titular bachelor Trey McAllen III in romantic comedy The Wrong Paris.
+Fodé appears in the film The Man from Toronto.
+In 2025, Fode starred as bachelor Trey McAllen III in romantic comedy The Wrong Paris.

 Model

 Fodé signed to Wilhelmina Models in 2011.
-As a model, he received several awards such as Star of the Year, Best Runway Walk, Best Fashion Print Photos, Best Scene Performance, Best TV Commercial Read Beauty and Best Smile.
-As a model, he shot with Bruce Webber for Abercrombie & Fitch; Vanity Fair; G-Star; Demand Magazine; Akira Clothing; Gilly Hicks; and other major national brands & publications.
+As a model, he has shot with Bruce Webber for Abercrombie & Fitch; Vanity Fair; G-Star; Demand Magazine; Akira Clothing; and Gilly Hicks.